ryan-buckholz/ERIS/README.md

   Group for code review: Review in dev, before pushed to main.
   Individual, then as a group discuss notes. would need a card on Flying Donut
-  Documented and reviewed every sprint.
+  Documented and reviewed every sprint (Spring 2022)

 Sub-Team Membership:
   Web: